Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-03-06-riemann-zeta.markdown

 # Appendix: Power Series Stuff

-In this brief appendix to the post, I'll record some power series facts that were used in the poast, and I'll prove that
+In this brief appendix, I'll record some power series facts that were used in the post, and I'll prove that

 $$\sum_{n=2}^\infty \frac{1}{n(n-1)} = 1.$$